suvasishm/ai-agents/courses/adv-llm-agents-mooc-fall-24/README.md

 <details>

-Here is your formatted briefing document:

----

-# **Briefing Document: LLM Agents – History, Concepts, and Future Directions**

 ## **1. Introduction**
 This document provides a structured overview of the evolution and current state of **Large Language Model (LLM) agents**, drawing insights from *L2_llm_agent_history.pdf* by **Shunyu Yao**.
 It covers key concepts, historical evolution, reasoning mechanisms, and future research challenges.
 The presentation underscores the importance of **abstraction, generality, and learning from past methodologies**, while also addressing practical applications and existing limitations.